3 Route Choices from 30 to 65 Miles

 This is a great route to push your limits and explore some new places.

-to tour some peaceful suburbs.
-This is the core loop for all the routes
+tour some peaceful suburbs.
+This is the core loop for all the routes so you

-so you are sure to meet some of your fellow Pride Riders along the way.
+are sure to meet some of your fellow Pride Riders along the way.
+Meet some new

-before heading back towards Manhattan, across the George Washington Bridge,
+friends at the rest stop before heading back towards Manhattan, across the

-and back to Riverbank State Park to celebrate what you’ve just achieved.
+George Washington Bridge, and back to Riverbank State Park to celebrate what

 Ride With GPS - 30 Miles